By Helen Stone

 4. Make a statement with monochromes

-Monochrome is timeless in the bathroom – think Art Deco black and white.
+Monochrome bathroom tile ideas are timeless – think Art Deco black and white.
 The irregular laying pattern of these diagonal striped tiles creates interesting movement – are they chevrons or stripes or both?

 While running the patterns across the bath panel boosts the sense of floor space and doubles the impact.